The Less than Stunning First Impression

 “Lawrence, my boy,” said the particularly beefy foreman of the gang, “just wait till you see the girls in Tahiti.”

 “Dude,” said Larry, “you have no idea.
 Last year I was in Ft.
 Lauderdale for Spring Break.
 Mtv was there and there were these chicks who, at this one party got some ping pong balls and…” he took a sip and crossed his eyes.
 “What’s in this anyway?”
-He gestured toward his flagon.
+He gestured toward the thick glass he’d just pulled away from his face.

 “My special cocktail,” said the foreman, his arm around Larry in the avuncular manner of con men and pickpockets, “a pint of ale, a shot of whisky and a little secret ingredient I picked up in Chinatown.”